Tech-at-DU/React-Redux-Tetris-Tutorial/P10-Default-State-and-Block-Shapes/readme.md

 You now have a default state for our game, and we **used Redux to manage the application state!** We also covered the beginnings of **building systems that manage and merge complex arrays!**

-Notice you exported this `defaultState` function so you can use it else where in your code.
+Notice you exported this `defaultState` function so you can use it elsewhere in your code.

 ## Set the initial state